-This written assignment will require you to follow a theme in both of the texts.
+This written assignment will require you to follow a theme in the text.
 You need to complete the reading of the text before you write this response.
-You will then write a two-paragraph response for each text.
-This will be a total of four paragraphs.
+You will then write a two-paragraph response analyzing a theme present in the text.

-Your written responses must be ready and printed before class begins on Friday, August 16th and will be used to enhance our class discussions of the summer reading selections.
-Be prepared to discuss your responses in class.
+Your written responses must be ready and printed before class begins the first Friday we return and will be used to enhance our class discussions of the summer reading selection.
+Be prepared to discuss your responses with your classmates.